Aquarium helps deep learning teams improve their model performance by improving their datasets.

 What you should have

 Machine learning is eating the world.
-However, though it’s easier than ever to build a prototype of an ML system, it’s still extremely difficult to build, maintain, and improve ML systems in production to solve real world problems.
-Aquarium helps teams ship better ML models faster and more consistently to enable the next generation of revolutionary AI applications.
+However, though it’s easier than ever to build a prototype of an ML system, it’s still extremely difficult to build, maintain, and improve ML systems in production to solve real-world problems.
+Aquarium helps teams ship better ML models faster to enable the next generation of revolutionary AI applications.

 Aquarium is backed by top investors including Y Combinator and Sequoia Capital.
 Our customers span many industries, from robotics to agriculture to construction.
 We’re looking to grow our team with awesome people who’ll shape the future of Aquarium -- both as a product and as a company.